Azure/azure-sdk-for-js/sdk/eventhub/eventhubs-checkpointstore-blob/test/README.md

 - An [Azure Storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) configured to provide [blob storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction#blob-storage-resources).
 - An [Azure IoT Hub account](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub).

-You will also need to set the below environment variables to run the live tests:
+To run the live tests, you will also need to set the below environment variables:

 - `TEST_MODE`: Should have `live` assigned.
 - `EVENTHUB_NAME`: The name of your Azure Event Hub namespace.